I. General Attorney Directories

 Many specialized print directories are placing their resources online, providing individuals with more flexible search options and up-to-date information.
 However, many associations limit access to members only.
 Below are some of the print and online directories available for specialized fields.

-Business: Chambers USA : America's Leading Business Lawyers.
+Chambers USA : America's Leading Lawyers for Business.
 Annual.
-(Ref KF190 C43 2006 & http://www.chambersandpartners.com/).
 Based on interviews with attorneys and clients, this guide rates attorneys and firms on a scale of 1-6.
-Directories can be searched by attorney or firm name or location.
+Directories can be searched by attorney or firm name, practice area, or location.

-Corporate Counsel: Directory of Corporate Counsel.
+Directory of Corporate Counsel.
 2 vols.
 Annual.
-(Reserve KF195.C6 D57 2011-2012.)
+(Reserve KF195.C6 D57 2013-2014).
 Lists over 5,000 companies and includes biographical data on attorneys.
 Government authorities with business functions listed separately.
 There are geographic, corporate, and name indexes, along with cross-references between parent company and subsidiaries.

-Patents: The U.S. Patent and Trademark Office web site contains an up-to-date directory of patent attorneys at http://des.uspto.gov/OEDCI.
+The U.S. Patent and Trademark Office web site contains an up-to-date directory of patent attorneys.
 The directory is arranged by state/territory and there are links to foreign and military addresses.

 Web sites for specialized bar associations for women and minorities include the National Bar Association, founded in 1925 by African-American attorneys, the National Asian Pacific American Bar Association, and the National Association of Women Lawyers.
-While most of these specialized bar sites contain directories, you have to be a registered member to access them.
+While most of these specialized bar sites contain directories, they are accessible only to registered members.

 Most of the web sites listed at the beginning of this guide for finding attorneys and law firms include international listings.
-A list of print directories is compiled below.
+Additional print directories are listed below.

 Chambers Global: The World's Leading Lawyers.
 Annual.
 (Ref.
 K68.C53 2004-2005 & http://www.chambersandpartners.com/).
 This guide ranks and provides editorial commentary on law firms and individual in countries across the world.
 It is based on interviews with attorneys in more than 160 countries, conducted by a team of researchers over a period of 12 months.
 Search options include individual attorney name, law firm name, and country.